rspec/rspec-core/README.md

 # RSpec Mocks

-rspec-mocks provides a test-double framework for rspec including support for method stubs, fakes, and message expectations.
+rspec-mocks is a test-double framework for rspec with support for method stubs, fakes, and message expectations on generated test-doubles and real objects alike.

 ## Install